-For visitors interested in the artistic traditions and cultural histories of China, Japan, Korea, Vietnam or southeast Asia, Paris is a secret treasure-trove of museums whose collections either partially or wholly dedicate themselves to arts from these nations.
-While these 3 key museums don't enjoy visits from millions of visitors each year like the Louvre and the Musee d'Orsay do, they remain essential in any full exploration of the French capital's cultural offering.
-These are rich collections located in quieter areas of the city rarely explored by tourists (Read related: Best off-the-beaten-track and unusual things to do in Paris).
-Browse our picks for the best among these collections, and plunge into fascinating and millennia-long artistic and cultural traditions.
+For visitors interested in the artistic traditions and cultural histories of China, Japan, Korea, Vietnam or Southeast Asia, Paris is a secret treasure-trove of museums whose collections either partially or wholly dedicate themselves to arts from these nations.
+While these three key museums don't enjoy visits from millions of visitors each year like the Louvre and the Musee d'Orsay do, they remain essential in any full exploration of the French capital's cultural offering.
+These are rich collections located in quieter areas of the city rarely explored by tourists.
+Find our picks for the best among these collections, and plunge into fascinating and millennia-long artistic and cultural traditions.

 01 of 03